Manufacturer catalog

 2. Joliet ammunition-loading request documented

-A GAO review records the U.S. Army Munitions Command in Joliet requesting added CBU-58/B loading funds because of a BLU-63/B bomblet shortage.
+A GAO review records ADTC purchase requests to U.S. Army Munitions Command at Joliet and a later MUCOM/Joliet request for added CBU-58/B loading funds because of a BLU-63/B bomblet shortage.

 Sources: GAO BLU-63/B bomblet review